bUnit-dev/bUnit/docs/csharp-examples.md

 # Writing Blazor Component tests in C#

 In the following examples, the terminology **component under test** (abbreviated CUT) is used to mean the component that is the target of the test.
 The examples below use the `Shouldly` assertion library as well.
-If you prefer not to use that just replace the assertions with the ones from your own favorite assertion library.
+If you prefer not to use that, just replace the assertions with the ones from your own favorite assertion library.

 All examples can be found in the [Tests](../sample/tests/Tests) folder in the [Sample project](../sample/).